tsantos84/http-annotation-bundle/README.md

  public function show(int $postId, int $commentId) {}
 ```

-If you want to convert the param `id` to the real entity (e.g Post entity), just keep your controller as described
+If you want to resolve the param `id` to the real entity (e.g Post entity), just keep your controller as described
 in Symfony's documentation and omit the @PathParam annotation.

 ## @RequestCookie